djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 ### GFM Product Information Agent

-**Acts as the trusted expert on all banking products and services offered by GFM Bank.
-Helps customers explore and understand available financial solutions with clarity and precision.**
+This Agent acts as the trusted expert on all banking products and services offered by GFM Bank.
+It helps customers explore and understand available financial solutions with clarity and precision.

 #### Create GFM Product Information Agent